michaelklopf/NodeAuthBackboneReact/README.md

 Node.js template to get cracking faster with a new project.
-This version is extending the efforts before with integration of passport for auth.
+This version includes a redesign to a single page application backed by Backbone Model and Collection, and React.js for the views.

 Overview
 ===